Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

     biggerFunnerGrowingRectangle.setWidth(30);
     biggerFunnerGrowingRectangle.setHeight(30);

-The call `getChildren().add(biggerFunnerGrowingRectangle)` added a pointer to `biggerFunnerGrowingRectangle` to the children, so changing properties of `biggerFunnerGrowingRectangle` means that the `Rectangle` shown on the screen will change accordingly.
+And voila, you will see a rectangle with a width and height of 30!
+The call `getChildren().add(biggerFunnerGrowingRectangle)` added a pointer to `biggerFunnerGrowingRectangle` to the children, so changing properties of `biggerFunnerGrowingRectangle` means that the `Rectangle` shown on the screen will change accordingly (JavaFX will always display all nodes reachable from root, using the current properties of those nodes).
+When we say that rendering should take linear time, we mean that updating all of the JavaFX objects (e.g., their positions, the font size, etc.) should take linear time.

 #### I want to add something as a child of `root` but I can't get access to `root` in the location where I want it!